nemathahmed/answer_deduction/index.md

  <img src="assets/BERT Arch.jpeg" width="700"/>
 </p>

 We built a BERT-based model which returns an answer for a given question and a passage, which will also include the answer of the question.
-We start with the pretrained BERT-base model "bert-base-uncased" and fine-tuned it multiple times by varying paramters such as number of epochs, learning rate and batch size for the Data Locader.
+We start with the pretrained BERT-base model "bert-base-uncased" and fine-tuned it multiple times by varying parameters such as number of epochs, learning rate and batch size for the Data Loader.

 #### Feature Extraction